optiscaners/cerbos-ts-codegen/README.md

 - fetching schemas and policies from the Admin API is not yet supported, though the CLI already hints at it
 - only the `isAllowed` method of `@cerbos/http` is supported right now
 - `derived roles` are not supported as we don't use them currently
+- I am not sure yet what will happen in more advanced use cases, as we haven't used them yet.
+Such as using `common schema fragments`, schema titles etc.

 ## Example